flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 ---
-title: Embedding Flutter on the web
+title: Adding Flutter to any web application
-short-title: Embedding Flutter web
+short-title: Add Flutter to any web app
 description: Learn the different ways to embed Flutter views into web content.
 ---